KARNATISAITHARUN/documentation/using-inspect-protect/protect-java/configuring-the-microagent.md

 ## Required Parameters

-If analysis has been performed as a separate step, then the `license` and `sprId` parameters are required by the Microagent and must be passed using the `shiftleft.json` file that is generated during `analyze` by including it in the working directory with the app JAR file that you are deploying with the Microagent.
+If analysis has been performed as a separate step, then the `accessToken` and `sprId` parameters are required by the Microagent and must be passed using the `shiftleft.json` file that is generated during `analyze` by including it in the working directory with the app JAR file that you are deploying with the Microagent.

-As an alternative to providing a `shiftleft.json` file, the `license` and `sprId` can be provided via the environment variables `SHIFTLEFT_LICENSE` and `SHIFTLEFT_SPR_ID`, respectively.
+As an alternative to providing a `shiftleft.json` file, the `accessToken` and `sprId` can be provided via the environment variables `SHIFTLEFT_ACCESS_TOKEN` and `SHIFTLEFT_SPR_ID`, respectively.

-### License
+### Access Token

-The license property represents the client license that authorizes the Microagent to use ShiftLeft services.
+The accessToken property represents the client access token that authorizes the Microagent to use ShiftLeft services.

 ### SPR ID